GreedYLearner1146/HELA-VFA/README.md

 ## Code Instructions ##
 The codes instructions presented in this github utilized miniImageNet as an example.
 For the other datasets, simply download them and change the address path.

 1) Run the Data_Preparation.py, which consists of the library packages, as well as the train-test split.
-The casting of the images into the respective array format are also performed, as well as adding gaussian noises with $\sigma = 0.10$, serving as an initial data augmentation step.
+The casting of the images into the respective array format are also performed, as well as adding gaussian noises with $\sigma = 0.005$ and $\sigma = 0.10$, serving as an initial data augmentation step.
 2) Run the Data_Augmentation.py, which contains the essential transformations for data augmentation.
 These include horizontal and vertical flips, as well as rotations by 90, 180 and 270 degrees, all at a probability of 0.5 (p = 0.5).
 3) Run the CBAM.py, which comprises the channel and spatial attention.
 4) Run the ResNet12.py, which contains the Resnet-12 backbone.